LEGAL AND PRIVACY

 About Western Australian Treasury Corporation

-Realising our vision means that Western Australian Treasury Corporation (WATC) continues to deliver the following efficient and cost effective services for all government agencies:
+To provide financial solutions for the benefit of the Western Australian government sector.
+Realising our vision means that Western Australian Treasury Corporation (WATC) continues to deliver the following efficient and cost effective services for all government entities:

 • Funding and debt management